villanuevajoshua27/DevOps-cheat-sheet/Docker - Registry.md

-# How to push and pull Docker registry
+# How to push and pull in Docker Hub

 ### Push the image
 1. Ensure you have already created a repository in your Docker Hub.